ie3-institute/simona/docs/readthedocs/models/load_model.md

 ##### Configuration parameter ``scaling``

-Universal multiplication factor, that is applied to the models calculation results.
+Universal multiplication factor, that is applied to the models' calculation results.
 It may be a positive real number.

 ##### Configuration parameter ``modelBehaviour``